rogierlommers/greedy/readme.md

     go get github.com/rogierlommers/greedy

 this will download the sources to your `$gopath`, build a binary and puts it in your Go binary directory.
 You can leave it there or you can put it in a more convenient place.
+You can manually start a build by running `make build`.
+Please notice that you will need the Go-Rice tool (https://github.com/GeertJohan/go.rice) to embed the static files to your binary.

 ###### Usage
 Once you have installed and started Greedy, open a browser and point to the `host:port` you have configurated.
 The greedy homepage should appear.
 Drag the button to your favorites/bookmarks bar.
 It is a bookmarklet which redirects to the service and stores the current page to your reading list.
 Next step is to add the /rss endpoint to your RSS aggregator.